 Access to medical care

 One thing you need to watch out for if someone steals your social security number is the possibility of them using it to gain access to medical care with your details.
 They may be able to undergo medical treatment using your identity, which will ultimately affect your personal medical records.
+Medical identity theft is a serious problem nowadays and has been continually growing in number of cases.

 False information on your health records could lead to disastrous consequences.
 For example, if you needed a blood transfusion and the wrong blood type was given, it could be life-threatening.
 It can also impact your ability to access your medical insurance when you need it.